Close

 Divorce decree vs. divorce certificate

 A divorce certificate is much less formal and contains only basic information about your divorce, such as your name and the date/time your divorce was finalized.
-If you must prove you're divorced, this type of document is usually enough.
+If you must prove you're divorced, this document is usually enough.
 You can ask for one from the courthouse that handled your divorce.

 Is a divorce decree enforceable in Texas?

 Yes, a divorce decree is fully enforceable within the state of Texas.
 This legal document, signed by a judge, contains details about what happens to your estate and your life after your marriage.
-Everything listed in this document is enforceable by the courts.
+Everything listed in this document is enforceable by the court.

 If you don’t agree with the details listed in your divorce decree, you can file paperwork to change them.
 But until the court approves your request, you must follow the agreements listed on the document.